modality/chem/README.md

 # chem

-Repeating yourself on the command line, but not enough to write a bash script?
+Repeating yourself on the command line, but not enough to write a shell script?

 **`chem` can help.**